Skip to main content

 It is the role of the relevant provincial, territorial, and federal authorities to determine the content of an alert, the area in which it is distributed and its timing.
 All wireless service providers have the capability to distribute emergency alerts.

-Note: Residents of Ontario will receive the test alert in the following week.
+Note: This test may not be performed in all regions.
 No action is required on your part.
-For more information, visit https://www.alertready.ca/testing-schedule
+For more information, visit AlertReady.ca

 Frequently asked questions